 While essential businesses continue to operate to keep the economy afloat and provide Filipinos with necessities, the integrity of food chains must not be sacrificed for the sake of production—or risk becoming a breeding ground for the coronavirus.
 Here, the World Health Organization (WHO) has provided a set of food safety guidelines to adhere to.

 Can COVID-19 transfer to food?

-COVID-19 is a respiratory illness and thus its main transmission route is through person-to-person contact or direct contact with an infected person’s respiratory droplets (when sneezing or coughing).
+COVID-19 is a respiratory illness and its main transmission route is through person-to-person contact or direct contact with an infected person’s respiratory droplets (when sneezing or coughing).
 There is no evidence showing that the virus can be transmitted in food or food packaging.
-Although the respiratory droplets are too heavy to be airborne, it can spread by landing on objects and surfaces humans often touch.
+Although respiratory droplets are too heavy to be airborne, it can spread by landing on objects and surfaces humans often touch.

 Research in a controlled environment (in terms of humidity and temperature) reported that the virus can survive on plastic and stainless steel for 72 hours, on cardboard for 24 hours, and up to four hours on copper.
-The food industry is strongly advised to provide refresher training on food safety and personal hygiene as well as implement stricter health and safety protocols in the workplace.
+The food industry is strongly advised to provide refresher trainings on food safety and personal hygiene as well as implement stricter health and safety protocols in the workplace.